Helping millions of people navigate the world of technology.

 Reset Game Bar on Windows

 Another reason why you could encounter such errors with the Xbox Game Bar app is if some of the core app files have become corrupted.
 In that case, your best option is to uninstall the Xbox Game Bar from your PC and install it again.
-Since Game Bar is a built-in app, you will need to use Windows PowerShell to uninstall and reinstall it.
 Here are the steps for the same.

 Step 1: Click the search icon on the taskbar, type in powershell, and select Run as administrator.